event4u-app/data-helpers/starlight/src/content/docs/advanced/custom-validation.md

     public function message(): string
     {
-        return 'Password must be at least 8 characters with uppercase, lowercase, number, and special character';
+        return 'Password must be at least 8 characters with uppercase, lowercase, number and special character';
     }
 }
 ```